eclipsemode/Range-slider-app/README.md

 <hr>
 Architecture of slider based on MVP pattern.
 Application divided on 3 components - <code>Model</code>, <code>View</code>, <code>Controller</code>,
-and this components synchronized with <code>Observer</code> subscriptions.
+and this components synchronized with subscriptions.
+View architecture divided on subscriptions and subViews, which in turn connected in main View.ts.

 <h3>UML:</h3>
 <hr>